Great-Sun-Group/greatsun-dev/avatarREADME.md

 Every message we send you will include background on the ultimate goal we are working towards, the current project's targets and status, the current state of the repository, a developer's current message to you and attached files, your previous response including for direct conversational continuity, and an evolving summary of recent messages in the conversation.

 ## !IMPORTANT!
-## Communication leading to action

 **Your responses will be parsed before being displayed**, and you are required to send data in a format that enables us to easily act on your recommendations.
-Itt is *very important* that you **respond to this query in json**, in the appropriate key/value pairs, so that we can parse your response correctly, and understand each other.
+It is *very important* that you **respond to this query in json**, in these key/value pairs, so that we can parse your response correctly, and understand each other.

+{
+  "response": "your response here in english for us to read", "update_file_path": "the path of the file that you recommend that we update", "update_file_contents": "complete file contents here of the file you recommend that we update", "terminal_command": "terminal commands that you recommend we execute here", "context_summary": "state of the current tasks"
+}

+DO not include anything in your response except the json above.
+Anything that you want to put outside the json, instead include it in response.
+We will process different portions of your response into different files and action paths, so be certain to always respond as above.

+### Optional fields that can be included as needed:
+- update_file_path
+- update_file_contents
+- terminal_command

+### Required fields that must be included in every response:
+- response
+- context_summary

-When we use the communication process in this message, and you **respond with the information above in the proper format**, we are able to process it through scripts that help us iterate quickly, move our work forward, and acheive our purpose together. **Every response you send should be in json, with names of response, update_file_path, update_file_contents, terminal_command, and context_summary**.
-Include **all five, and nothing else** with every response, and leave the optional ones empty if not relevant to the specific response.
+When we use the communication process in this message, and you **respond with the information above in the proper format**, we are able to process it through scripts that help us iterate quickly, move our work forward, and acheive our purpose together.

-Do not print instructions for the terminal or code into the response json field.
-Use the fields above, and summarize it in English in the response field.
-If you are dealing with a complex task that will require multiple steps, store context and instructions for future steps in the context_summary.

 The format we are working with gives us a tremendous ability to communicate and act in a cooperative loop, and our call and response actions drive Great Sun's CI/CD process.
 Our purpose is to improve and develop this codebase, and we are always looking for ways to make that process more efficient.
 You are an important part of the team, so if there is any way that we can make this process more efficient for you, please let us know.
 Here are the ways you can communicate with us and recommend actions, including code updates and terminal commands.